 A certified nursing assistant (CNA) works in a hospital, clinic or in a nursing home.
 With their direct interaction to patients, they are considered as an essential link between the patient and the registered nurse.
 Because of the complexity of their roles, training is essential to become a certified nursing assistant.

 Training prepares potential individuals for the roles they are about to perform.
-Training can hone their skills in many areas, including how to deal with patients in various conditions.
-Essentially, it teaches students the proper ways to carry out their duties and provides them in-depth knowledge on how to perform emergency procedures while remaining calm even if the situation is tensed.
+Training can hone skills in many areas, including how to deal with patients in various conditions.
+Essentially, it teaches students the proper ways to carry out their duties and provides them with in-depth knowledge on how to perform emergency procedures while remaining calm even if the situation is tensed.

 Assessment & Planning Care

 Check and record vital signs; measure height and weight; measure intake and output; collect specimens; test urine; observe patient response to care; report and record observations of patient’s conditions.